History of bitcoin: 2013

 On 6 August 2013, Federal Judge Amos Mazzant of the Eastern District of Texas of the Fifth Circuit ruled that bitcoins are "a currency or a form of money" (specifically securities as defined by Federal Securities Laws), and as such were subject to the court's jurisdiction, and Germany's Finance Ministry subsumed bitcoins under the term "unit of account" – a financial instrument – though not as e-money or a functional currency, a classification nonetheless having legal and tax implications.

-In September 2013, Chinese Govt. banned financial institution from trading in Bitcoin fearing a risk of money laundering.

 In October 2013, the FBI seized roughly 26,000 BTC from website Silk Road during the arrest of alleged owner Ross William Ulbricht.
 Two companies, Robocoin and Bitcoiniacs launched the world's first bitcoin ATM on 29 October 2013 in Vancouver, BC, Canada, allowing clients to sell or purchase bitcoin currency at a downtown coffee shop.
 Chinese internet giant Baidu had allowed clients of website security services to pay with bitcoins.

-In November 2013, the University of Nicosia announced that it would be accepting bitcoin as payment for tuition fees, with the university's chief financial officer calling it the "gold of tomorrow".
+In November 2013, the University of Nicosia announced that it would be accepting bitcoin as payment for tuition fees.
 During November 2013, the China-based bitcoin exchange BTC China overtook the Japan-based Mt.
 Gox and the Europe-based Bitstamp to become the largest bitcoin trading exchange by trade volume.
 In December 2013, Overstock.com announced plans to accept bitcoin in the second half of 2014.

 On 5 December 2013, the People's Bank of China prohibited Chinese financial institutions from using bitcoins.
 After the announcement, the value of bitcoins dropped, and Baidu no longer accepted bitcoins for certain services.
 Buying real-world goods with any virtual currency had been illegal in China since at least 2009.
 On 4 December 2013, Alan Greenspan referred to it as a "bubble".